Visiting Concentration Camps in Berlin: What You Need to Know

 3. Preparing for Your Visit

-- Bring Necessary Supplies: Carry essentials such as water, snacks, and sunscreen.
-Some camps are quite expansive, so comfortable shoes and a map can also be helpful.
+- Bring Necessary Supplies: Take some provisions such as water, some small snacks, or sunscreen in case you may have any on your outing.
+Some camps are large, so comfortable footwear together with a map will also be useful.

 4. Exploring the Camp